quangnguyenxuan2/nopCommerce-tests-selenium/README.md

 # nopCommerce-tests-selenium

-Automated tests using C#, Selenium WebDriver and NUnit for nopCommerce - an open-source e-commerce shopping cart.
+Automated tests using C#, Selenium WebDriver and NUnit of nopCommerce - an open-source e-commerce shopping cart.